RobertGonzales1/Homelab/README.md

 15. Created First SSH Key for Cloud-init Image for New VMs (01/2026)
 16. Started Using Custom Made Cloud-init Image and Started to Rebuild LXC Containers into the Cloud-init Ubuntu Server VMs (01/2026)
 17. Started Using Azure Static Web Apps to Host Web Sites for Family.
 Also Now Use CI/CD Pipelines to Deploy Websites to Azure From Github Respoitories.
 (02/2026)
+18. Now Using Wildcard Certificate on NGINX for Homelab Domain with Cloudflare Proxy Enabled.
+(02/2026)

 # 💻 Tech Stack:
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)